amir1376/debugboard/README.md

 ## Usage

-first of all create an instance of `DebugBoard` and also start embedded webserver to access the web panel
+first of all create an instance of `DebugBoard` and also start embedded webserver to access the Web Panel

 ###### note: server listens on port 8000 by default
 (also server address will be logged in stdout)